CUSail-Navigation/intrasite/_posts/2020-08-11-terminology.md

 ## Angle of Attack

 Angle of attack refers to the angle between the wind and the sail.
+Each point of sail requires its own angle of attack.
+When the boat is close hauled, the sail will be _in tight_ on the boat.
+As the point of sail progresses toward a dead run, the sail should be put further and further out.

 ![Angle of Attack]({{ site.baseurl }}/images/angle_of_attack.jpg "Angle of Attack")

-Ideally, the sail angle should be set so that the aspect ratio (the ratio of the coefficient of lift to the coefficient of drag) is maximized.
-Typically, this occurs at an angle of attack around 15 to 20 degrees.
+As the angle of attack increases, the sail progresses from being _attached_ (lift is maximized) to _separated_ and then _stalled_ (drag is maximized).

 ![Lift and Drag]({{ site.baseurl }}/images/lift_drag.png "Lift and Drag")